claint76/inivation-docs/Software user Guides/AEDAT_file_formats.md

 with events up to that point.

 The **FRAME\_EVENT** packet type has four timestamps defined.
-Of these, "End of Frame" is considered the main timestamp for the purpose of ordering.
-More generically, the timestamp that is indicated by the **'eventTSOffset'** header field is the one relevant for ordering.
+Of these, “End of Frame” is considered the main timestamp for the purpose of ordering.
+More generically, the timestamp that is indicated by the **‘eventTSOffset’** header field is the one relevant for ordering.

 If timestamp reset events occur during a recording (because of device synchronisation or manual reset), then packet timestamp order is no